Reper2/acnh/README.md

 Features:
 - 350+ backgrounds (that change to a different background every time you refresh the page)
+- evently backgrounds for many events that are held in acnh
 - hourly & evently music just like in the game

 Apps: